daithang1111/MapReduce-assignments/assignment2/assignment2.md

 ### Q4

-> The pairs with max PMI is (with, &c), value = 10.27544.
+> The pairs with max PMI is (meshach, abednego), value = 9.3199.

-> It seems obvious that "with" is a very popular prep. &c in the literature, especially those written by previous century authors, was used intensively like a replacement for "etc" or "so on".
-That is why this pair has high PMI value.
+> These are two people names who devoted to God in bible:)).
 ### Q5

 > Three words with highest PMI with "love" is ("hate", 2.57), ("hermia", 2.02), ("commandments", 1.94).